-As any other capital, Paris is a huge city, but different from other metropoles, like London or Berlin, it still preserves all the charm of the Renaissance.
+Like any other capital, Paris is a huge city, but different from other metropolis, like London or Berlin, it still preserves all the charm of the Renaissance.
 Paris has so many places to visit and historical landmarks, walking around, drives you back in time.
-You smell the fresh of the Belle Époque in each detail of the city, from its historical buildings, cafes or decorations.
+You smell the freshness of the Belle Époque in each detail of the city, from its historical buildings, cafes or decorations.

 Despite its classic atmosphere, Paris is full of life.
-It doesn’t limited itself to history and museums, but offer a whole new 21st century life.
+It doesn’t limit itself to history and museums but offer a whole new 21st-century life.
 There are so many things to do, that definitely you would need more than 3 days to have a complete experience of it.
 However, if it is your first time in Paris, this 3 days in Paris guide will help you to see the most important points and have an idea of why people fall in love with this city.

 3 Days in Paris as a Beginner

 You can start your day by visiting the famous Notre Dame, there is a metro station called St-Michel Notre Dame that brings you right in front of it.
 Arriving there, you will probably need to wait in the line to get inside, but trust me, it worth waiting.
 The entrance is free.
 The interior is beautiful with some vitrals and statues decorating the cathedral.
 For a small fee, it is possible to climb to the top of Notre Dame, where you have a nice view of Paris, including the Eiffel Tower.